EchterAlsFake/EPorner_API/README.md

 More will be coming in the next versions!

 > [!NOTE]
-> GitHub tests are failing for some weird reason, but the API is itself is perfectly working!
+> GitHub tests are failing for some weird reason, but the API itself is perfectly working!

 # Quickstart

-### Have a look at the [Documentation](https://github.com/EchterAlsFake/EPorner_API/blob/master/README/Documentation.md) for more details
+### Have a look at the [Documentation](https://github.com/EchterAlsFake/API_Docs/blob/master/Porn_APIs/EPorner.md) for more details

 ## Installation